delftwaves/swash-docs/docs/getting_started/intel_fortran/rhel/index.rst

 .. code-block:: bash

-   sudo dnf -y install intel-fortran-essentials
+   sudo dnf -y intel-oneapi-compiler-fortran intel-oneapi-mpi intel-oneapi-mpi-devel

 Let your OS system know where to find the compilers and libraries: